block-foundation/solidity-land-registry/README.md

 - `transferLand()` allows the current owner of a land parcel to transfer it to a new owner.
 Emits a `LandTransferred` event when land is transferred.
 - `sellLand()` allows a landowner to sell their land to a buyer.
 This also involves the transfer of Ether (the currency on Ethereum) from the buyer to the seller, representing the payment for the land.
 - `verifyLand()` allows anyone to verify the details of a land parcel.
+- `listLandsByOwner()` allows for querying all land parcels owned by a specific `address`, making it easier to get an overview of one's properties

 Moreover: